googlefonts/oxidize/text/2023-10-18-mrb-goes-to-vartown.md

 In the fall of 2014 several key things are made public at ATypI Barcelona:

-* Mr B announces the intent to ship an open source compiler
+* Mr B announces the intent to ship many of the key pieces you'd need for an open source compiler [slides](https://github.com/behdad/slippy/blob/master/fonttools/fonttools_slides.py)
 * [MutatorMath](https://github.com/LettError/MutatorMath) goes open source
 * Adobe announces AFDKO will become open source

 Mutator math gives you everything you need to compute instances from a variable font.
-Now that's public and open source ... what if we did the interpolation on the client?
-Variable fonts as we know them are born.
+Now that's public and open source ... what if we did the interpolation on the client? - this is essentially what todays variable fonts are.

 ## ATypI 2015